 Tax filers can start checking on the status of your tax return within a day or two of e-filing your return.
 (If you chose to file via mail, you’ll have to wait four weeks to check).

-Due to staffing issues, the IRS continues to report some delays for late filers, so a return may be in “received” status for a long time (in fact, there is still a backlog from 2021).
+Due to staffing issues, the IRS continues to report some delays for late filers, so a return may be in “received” status for a long time.
 However, the IRS typically works through the current year’s returns before picking up the backlog.

 Correct Any Errors With Your Tax Return